-What awaits is an other worldly landscape, mysterious sky caves, traditional tiny villages and an authentic culture.
-For many the lure of the fabled walled city of Lo Manthang is the ultimate prize.
+What awaits is an otherworldly landscape, mysterious sky caves, traditional tiny villages, and an authentic culture.
+For many, the lure of the fabled walled city of Lo Manthang is the ultimate prise.

 That it required days of arduous trekking over high passes to reach meant that for many, forbidden or otherwise, reaching Lo Manthang was simply a pipe dream.
-Of course the permit cost deters many also, but all of this keeps Mustang special and special it is.
-This unforgiving, high altitude mountain desert is quite unlike any other part of Nepal as it lies behind the Himalayas on the Tibetan Plateau.
+Of course, the permit cost deters many, too, but all of this keeps Mustang special.
+This unforgiving, high-altitude mountain desert is quite unlike any other part of Nepal, as it lies behind the Himalayas on the Tibetan Plateau.

 Protected from the monsoon by the Himalayas means that this is an arid landscape carved by the winds of Central Asia.
 Weirdly shaped eroded cliffs coloured by striking earth pigmentation in variations of ochre, red, amber, blue and brown suggest that this could be Mars.
 Scattered, white-painted villages, Tibetan monasteries and ancient wayside inns, a legacy of hundreds of years of cross-border trading, just seem to blend perfectly with the hostile, barren mountainscapes of Mustang.

 Upper Mustang still remains the destination of choice for the adventurous Himalayan connoisseur.